Care Bears: Video games

 A Care Bears video game was planned for the Atari 2600 in 1983.
 Preliminary production was completed and ready for beta testing, but the project was cancelled before testing could begin – largely due to uninteresting gameplay and the diminishing video game market, which resulted in the video game crash of 1983.
 The beta prototype subsequently faded into obscurity and the only known existing prototype to date is an early alpha of the video game.
 No other video games featuring the Care Bears were made during this period.

 In 2004, the Care Bears starred in their first official game, Care-a-Lot Jamboree, for the PC.
 A few months later, another PC game featuring the Care Bears, Let's Have a Ball! was released.
 That same year, they were featured in Care Bears A Lesson in Caring for the V.Smile educational game console.

 In 2005, they appeared in Catch a Star (also for the PC) and Care Bears: Care Quest (for the Game Boy Advance).

 In August, 2008 a new game, Care Bears Play Day, was released for the V.Smile Baby Infant Development System.

-In October 2025, it was announced that the Care Bears were to be added October 3 to Dandy's World, a mascot horror survival game available on the video game platform, Roblox, through skins of 3 fan-favorite characters of the Dandy's World franchise, including Astro, Shelly, and Shrimpo.
-It unfortunately came to an end on November 14th, 2025.
-These skins show the characters wearing an outfit corresponding to a Care Bear, such as Astro dressed up as Bedtime Bear, Shelly as Cheer Bear, and Shrimpo as Grumpy Bear.
-The Care Bears that they are dressed up as also correspond to personality of the character wearing the costume, i.e. Astro's personality revolving around sleep.
-Though the two plan to add skins for all characters, which are known as toons, to have their own skins by December 22nd, 2025.
-This has been confirmed by Qwelver, the official creator of Dandy’s World.

 An interactive toy, Care Bears Share-a-Story, was introduced by Play Along in July 2005.
 Based upon a concept similar to Worlds of Wonder's Teddy Ruxpin and The Talking Mother Goose, and Playmates Toys' Cricket dolls, the Care Bear's head, mouth and eyes move around as a cartridge plays fairy tales, such as Goldilocks and the Three Bears, Jack and the Beanstalk, and The Three Little Pigs.
 A hardback book version of the story accompanied it so that the parent and child could read along as the story played.
 The toy shipped with the story, Goldilocks and the Three Bears, while additional story cartridges and books could be purchased separately.